Acme United (NYSE:ACU) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Acme United (NYSE:ACU – Get Rating) in a note issued to investors on Thursday.
-The brokerage set a “hold” rating on the stock.
+StockNews.com initiated coverage on shares of Acme United (NYSE:ACU – Get Rating) in a research note issued to investors on Friday.
+The firm set a “hold” rating on the stock.

 - Get a free copy of the StockNews.com research report on Acme United (ACU)